Feroze Gandhi Biography

 Kamala loses her consciousness and became fainted due to the heat of the sun and moved her to a comfortable place.

 Feroze was a real patriot and the next day he left his studies and joined the Indian independence movement.
-He was inspired by Gandhi and after the joining of Indian independence movement he changed his surname “Ghandy” to “Gandhi”.
+He was inspired by Gandhi and after the joining of the Indian independence movement he changed his surname “Ghandy” to “Gandhi”.

-In the same year, he was imprisoned in Faizabad jail for nine months along with Lal Bahadur Shastri (the second Prime Minister of India) a top grade leader of Allahabad District Congress Committee.
+In the same year, he was imprisoned in Faizabad jail for nine months along with Lal Bahadur Shastri (the second Prime Minister of India) a top grade leader of the Allahabad District Congress Committee.

 In 1932 and 1933 he was imprisoned twice while working closely with Jawaharlal Nehru on the agrarian non-rent campaign in the United Province (now known as Uttar Pradesh).

-In August 1942-the same year of their marriage-Feroze and Indira participated in “Quit India Movement” and then became arrested and imprisoned by the British government.
+In August 1942-the same year of their marriage-Feroze and Indira participated in the “Quit India Movement” and then became arrested and imprisoned by the British government.

 After the Independence of India, Jawaharlal Nehru became the first prime minister of India and Feroze became Managing Director of “The National Herald” newspaper which was founded by his father-in-law Jawaharlal Nehru.
 Feroze and Indira became settled in Allahabad with their children Rajiv and Sanjay.